- Early planning and booking ensures that you can secure everything you need.

 Traveling with extended family can be a wonderful sharing and bonding experience for everyone, but it also creates unique challenges.

-If you’re planning to take a trip with your extended family, take a look at what travel experts, along with veteran multigenerational travelers, suggest to make sure everyone has a good time—without going crazy.
+If you’re planning to take a trip with your extended family, take a look at what travel experts and veteran multigenerational travelers, suggest to make sure everyone has a good time—without going crazy.

 Start planning early

 “I find we typically need to look six months out, just to coordinate schedules for her multigenerational family vacations, says Valerie M. Grubb, author of Planes, Canes, and Automobiles: Connecting with Your Aging Parents through Travel and a blog called Travel with Aging Parents.
-(Grubb is also an Operations Consultant and Trainer at Val Grubb & Associates, Ltd.) Her multigenerational family, which includes her 86-year-old mother, her brother and his wife and their four-year-old twin girls, travels together at least once a year to places as diverse as China, Australia, Yellowstone and New York City.
+Her multigenerational family, which includes her nearly-90-year-old mother, her brother and his wife and their young twin girls, have traveled together to places as diverse as China, Australia, Yellowstone National Park and New York City.

-If your travel group will need vans or other specialty vehicles with equipment add-ons such as car seats and ski racks, reserve them early because “these specialty vehicles, especially those with automatic transmissions, are highly sought after in Europe,” Donovan says.
+Car rental shortages have become a reality during the pandemic, so if your travel group will need vans or other specialty vehicles with equipment add-ons such as car seats and ski racks, it’s extra important to reserve them early.
+“These specialty vehicles, especially those with automatic transmissions, are highly sought after in Europe,” Donovan says.

-Reserving early also gives you a better chance to secure an International Drivers License if you’ll need one during our trip.
+Reserving early also gives you a better chance to secure an International Drivers License if you’ll need one during your trip.

 Get everyone’s (limited) input